RedTopper/Super-Haxagon/media/macos/SuperHaxagon-README.md

-# macOS Unsigned Unix Application Build
+# macOS Unsigned Unix Build

 > [!NOTE]
 > This information does not apply to the SuperHaxagon.app builds!